 - 2. Remove the CDI, start-in-gear relay, and fuse block and lay aside without disconnecting the wires; then remove the shift knob. - 3.
-Remove the six cap screws securing the body to the top of the frame; then remove the cap screws from www.mymowerpaths.bettom of the battery box.
+Remove the six cap screws securing the body to the top of the frame; then remove the cap screws from the bottom of the battery box.